-Water saving is a common topic during summer.
-We’ll present you with ideas and innovations that will help reduce your water consumption – not only in summer, but at any time of year.
+Saving water is a common topic during summer.
+We have some ideas that will help you save water – not only in summer but at any time of year.
 In the sun or in the rain – let’s save water!
-There are many ways to do it, that don’t require many sacrifices.
-Read on below!
+There are lots of ways to do it, and many don’t require any sacrifices at all.
+Read more below!

 Saving water in the kitchen

-Here, water is used non-stop, for cooking, cleaning, washing up … Below are some tips to reduce your consumption:
+Here, water is used non-stop, for cooking, cleaning and washing up.
+Below are some tips to reduce your consumption:

 - Wash fruits and vegetables in a bowl, not under running water.

 - Water your plants with the water you used for washing vegetables.